 Lemon Coconut Pie Filling:

 The lemon coconut pie filling is made with the cream and liquid from canned coconut milk.
 The coconut milk must be full fat.
 Only full fat coconut milk will separate upon regeneration into the cream and liquid parts.
-The coconut milk is a healthy fat so not only will it satisfy your sweet tooth, but will also keep you feeling full and satisfied so you do not feel the need to overeat dessert.
+The coconut milk will satisfy your sweet tooth and keep you feeling full and satisfied so you do not feel the need to overeat dessert.
 The filling contains a lemon to make the lemon flavor and a little maple syrup to sweeten.

 - Place canned coconut milk in the refrigerator overnight.